-Bot Messages and add a text message that says:
+Bot Messagetab and add a text message that says:

 I am Choo Choo, your personal assistant for booking train tickets

-Emulator tab to test your flow.
-To get a feel of the performance, ask the same question a couple times including ways of asking the question that are different than the expression you used to train.
-If a question is not recognized correctly while it should, you should go back to the
+Test your botat the bottom right to test your conversational flow.
+To get a feel of your bot's performance, ask the same question a couple times, including different ways of asking the question that are different to the expression you used to train.
+If a question is not correctly recognized, you'll have to go back to the

-NLP tab, add the questions as an expression, and retrain the model.
-You can do this as much times as needed, the model will keep on improving.
+NLPtab, add the questions as an expression, and retrain the NLP model.
+You can do this as many times as needed, the model will just keep on improving.